-While those savings are good, other agent matching services offer the same service as Ideal Agent, but with much bigger discounts.
+Also, be aware that while the savings offered by Ideal Agent are good, other companies offer the same free service, but with much bigger discounts.
 With Clever, for example, the savings are twice as high and you still get a pre-vetted top local agent.

 How does Ideal Agent make money?

 Ideal Agent makes money by taking a percentage of the real estate commission — what’s commonly known as a referral fee — when an agent closes a deal for one of its customers.

 All agent matching services make money via referral fees; it's how they're able to provide their services to consumers for free.